(Amazon UK link) |

 So essentially it’s a coming-of-age story.
 It’s about teenage worries, and first love, and the blossoming of a girl into a young woman.
 It’s also about finding that one’s parents are human and fallible, and about seeing the reality of different kinds of marriage difficulties from a teenage perspective.
 It feels quite modern in that sense, so it was a surprise to learn that the novel was written as long ago as 1965.

 A subplot of the book, which I found thought-provoking and moving, involves a man who had been seriously disabled in a war.
 We see him struggling to come to terms with it, alongside his dislike of being pitied or treated as too fragile.
 Some readers might dislike the regular references to God; yet they’re from the point of view of two teenagers trying to decide what they believe, and why, with some unusual theories thrown in.
-There certainly wasn’t any preaching.
+There isn’t any preaching.

 The descriptive and narrative writing is good, as I would expect from this author, and the insights into Camilla’s mind felt realistic on the whole.
 However I found the dialogue a bit stilted, and the story sometimes a little too slow-moving.
 I found the ending rather inconclusive too, and a little depressing.